 Prospective Students

-A supplementary application is required prior to admission into the program.
-It will consist of an essay along with some questions.
+In addition to applying to Western through the OUAC, a supplementary application is required for the CAM program.
 The purpose of the supplementary application is to identify which students have a passion for the aviation industry and are good at multitasking.
 Previous experience has revealed that the students are more likely to be successful with these attributes.
-Once your OUAC application has been received by The University of Western Ontario you will be notified where and how to access the supplementary form.
-Please do not submit the supplementary form until requested to do so.

 Each candidate of the UWO-CAM flight training program shall obtain a Category 1 TC Medical.